 Würzburg's prince-bishops lived in this glorious baroque palace after moving down from the hilltop Festung Marienberg.
 Construction started in 1719 under the brilliant direction of Balthasar Neumann.
 Most of the interior decoration was entrusted to the Italian stuccoist Antonio Bossi and the Venetian painter Giovanni Battista Tiepolo.
-It's the spirit of the pleasure-loving prince-bishop Johann Philipp Franz von Schönborn, however, that infuses the Residenz.
-Now considered one of Europe's most sumptuous palaces, this dazzling structure is a 10-minute walk from the railway station, along pedestrian-only Kaiserstrasse and then Theaterstrasse.
+It's the spirit of the pleasure-loving Prince-Bishop Johann Philipp Franz von Schönborn, however, that infuses the Residenz.
+Now considered one of Europe's most sumptuous palaces, this dazzling structure is a 10-minute walk from the train station, along pedestrian-only Kaiserstrasse and then Theaterstrasse.

 Tours start in the Vestibule, which was built to accommodate carriages drawn by six horses.
 The king's guests were swept directly up the Treppenhaus, the largest baroque staircase in the country.
 Halfway up, the stairway splits and peels away 180 degrees to the left and to the right.
 Soaring above on the vaulting is Tiepolo's